 Salons Direct was founded as a husband and wife home-run mail order company to the professional hair and beauty industry in 1992, and to this day we are proud to say that our company still remains very much a family business with customer’s interests close to our heart.

-In 2017 we celebrated our 25th birthday, an incredible milestone for the company that started life with a 16 page mail-order brochure!
-We now produce a 580 page hairdressing and beauty catalogue each year, and our website sells over 10,000 different items.
+In 2022 we celebrate our 30th birthday, an incredible milestone for the company that started life with a 16 page mail-order brochure and now our website sells over 12,000 different items.

 We are based in Bromborough on the Wirral and have a huge distribution centre, a friendly Customer Service team, a very creative Marketing and Design department as well as a trade Superstore and furniture showroom.